Kathy Jaffe Therapist in Redlands

 Therapist in Redlands specializing in support for people who feel too much.

-Hi, I’m Kathy — a therapist in Redlands, CA. I work with anxious and people-pleasing women who feel responsible for everyone else’s emotions and struggle to set boundaries without guilt.
+I’m Kathy Jaffe, LCSW, a therapist in Redlands, CA, and I work with women who feel overwhelmed by anxiety and the pressure to hold everything together.

 Learn more about working with me >